oncomouse/courses/2020/engl354fall2020.md

 For this assignment, you will write what is called a rhetorical analysis.
 In a rhetorical analysis, the strategies of persuasion of a particular cultural object are evaluated to explain why (or why not) a particular cultural artifact is (or is not successful) at being persuasive.
 Rhetorical analyses could study speeches by a politician or advertising slogans in a soda commercial; they can look at paintings, books, or anything else that participates in the creation and circulation of cultural myths.

-Specifically, I want you to find a cultural object relating to food in some fashion (defined how you want, subject to my approval).
+Specifically, I want you to find a cultural object (defined how you want, subject to my approval).
 Then, I want you to identify the appeals the object is making to its audience.
 Pay special attention to the theories of rhetoric we have identified this semester.

 # Schedule